Computer-Aided Facilities Management (CAFM)

 - To support operational and strategic facility management, i.e. all of the activities associated with administrative, technical, and infrastructural FM tasks when the facility or building is operational, as well as the strategic processes for facilities planning and management¹.

-Computer-Aided Facilities Management (CAFM) evolved in the late 1980's leveraging the PC to automate the collection and maintenance of FM information.
+CAFM evolved in the late 1980's leveraging the personal computer (PC) to automate the collection and maintenance of FM information.
 Widespread usage of Information Technology (IT) systems in almost all disciplines eventually penetrated the construction and FM industry as well.
 After the development of Internet-based database systems, usage of high-end tools in FM practices increased in that sector.
 CAFM systems provided the facility manager with the tools to track, plan, manage, and report on facilities information.

 CAFM systems combine and analyze complex data to improve FM practices throughout a variety of industries including government, healthcare, educational, commercial, and industrial environments.
 The CAFM system gives decision makers the ability to automate many of the data-intensive facility management functions and typically results in continuous cost savings and improved utilization of assets through-out their entire lifecycle.